-The Policy Advisory Council will be asked to advise MTC on a range of dynamic topics including regional planning efforts linking transportation, housing and land use plans to reduce greenhouse gas emissions; public transit service productivity improvements; cost-effectiveness measures for the region’s transportation system; and strategies to secure new revenues for transportation in the Bay Area, among other items.
+The Policy Advisory Council advises MTC on a range of dynamic topics including regional planning efforts linking transportation, housing and land use plans to reduce greenhouse gas emissions; public transit service productivity improvements; cost-effectiveness measures for the region’s transportation system; and strategies to secure new revenues for transportation in the Bay Area, among other issues.

-Applicants should be willing and able to serve for the next four-year term, beginning in September 2013 and continuing through July 2017.
-Appointees should maintain an ongoing engagement with organizations and individuals from the categories and communities they represent.
-Council members are expected to attend committee meetings regularly (currently held on the second Wednesday of the month in the afternoon at MTC's offices in Oakland).
-Advisors will be eligible for a stipend to cover costs of meeting attendance.
+Applicants must be willing to serve the remainder of a four-year term, which began in September 2013 and will be completed in July 2017.
+Council meetings are held on the second Wednesday of the month in the afternoon at MTC's offices in Oakland.
 All meetings are audio cast on the MTC web site and are open to the public.

-For more information, contact the MTC Public Information Office at 510.817.5757 or via e-mail at email@example.com.
+For more information, see the box above, at right, contact the MTC Public Information Office at 510.817.5757 or send an email to firstname.lastname@example.org.

 Metropolitan Transportation Commission • 101 Eighth Street, Oakland, California 94607